 The City of Minneapolis designs flood control projects to minimize the impact on the water quality of the receiving surface water, as well as providing localized flooding relief.
 Since 1997, the City Of Minneapolis has completed 21 Flood Mitigation projects, and currently have a total of 11 additional projects that are slated for future construction.

 Flood Mitigation Program

 The 1997 torrential rainstorms in Minneapolis caused flooding in areas that had not flooded in many years.
 These large rainstorms did not allow City storm and sewer systems to keep up.
-Water backed up onto streets, into basements, lakes, rivers and creeks.
+Water backed up onto streets, into basements, lakes, creeks and the Mississippi River.

 In response, the Minneapolis Flood Mitigation Program was created to lessen the effects of severe storms in the identified areas, and established the following actions:

 - Construct additional detention basins and stormwater holding ponds.

 - Construct new and upgrade existing storm drains.

 - Replace existing storm drain grates with new ones designed to allow more water in.